Conservation and Maintenance Work for Listed Buildings and Other Heritage Assets

-It may involve the temporary loss of certain heritage values, such as the aesthetic value of the patina of age on an old roof covering, but provided the replacement is physically and visually compatible it should normally be acceptable.
+It may involve the temporary loss of certain aspects of significance, e.g the patina of age on an old roof covering, but provided the replacement is physically and visually compatible it should normally be acceptable.

-By contrast, the consequence of not undertaking periodic renewal is normally more extensive loss of both fabric and heritage values (1).
+By contrast, the consequence of not undertaking periodic renewal is normally more extensive loss of fabric.
+(1).

 The justification for periodic renewal will normally be that the fabric concerned is becoming incapable of fulfilling its intended functions through more limited intervention (1).

-Repair that is necessary to sustain the values of a heritage asset is normally desirable if (1):
+Repair that is necessary to sustain the heritage asset is normally desirable if (1):

 - there is sufficient information to understand comprehensively the impacts of the proposals on the significance of the place; and